History of 56 Prince's Gate

 The easiest, albeit more expensive, way to get to Prince's Gate is by taxi.
 You can either take a "Black Cab" or you can pre-book a mini cab.

 We use www.simplyairports.co.uk to pre-book taxis.
-The fare from Heathrow is around £30.
+The fare from Heathrow is fixed at around £30.
 You will need to enter your flight number and arrival time into the website and also the Pepperdine house address (56 Prince's Gate) and postcode (SW7 2PG).
 The driver will meet you in arrivals holding a sign with your name on it and they will help you with your luggage.

 By the Heathrow Express Train